-This steak seasoning mix recipe is a simple flavor combination that will bring that extra WOW factor to any steak.
-Make a large batch to use anytime.
+This steak seasoning recipe is a simple flavor combination that will take your grilled or seared steak to the next level, perfect for any cut of steak.

 When it comes to cooking up steaks, there are a couple different rules of thumb.
 The first way is to forego all seasoning other than salt and pepper, and let the flavor of the steak speak for itself.
-The other way is to introduce other seasonings to compliment the steak.
+The other way is to introduce a nice steak seasoning blend to compliment the steak.

 Which do I prefer?